 - storage of equipment and heavy machinery in site compound overnight.

-Melbourne Water is working closely with all major stakeholders and organisations regarding these works including City of Kingston, local residents and businesses, Mentone Lifesaving Club, the Department of Environment, Land, Water and Planning and others.
+Melbourne Water worked closely with all major stakeholders and organisations regarding these works including City of Kingston, local residents and businesses, Mentone Lifesaving Club, the Department of Environment, Land, Water and Planning and others.

-Safety will be of paramount concern as Melbourne Water carry out these works.
+Safety was of paramount concern as Melbourne Water carried out these works.

 For more information please contact the project team: